-- (1) With the transcript, students also receive a degree certificate for the Bachelor's degree bearing the same date as the transcript. - (2) The degree certificate is signed by the Dean of the enrolling Faculty and the chairperson of the responsible Board of Examiners, and is also furnished with the Otto von Guericke University stamp.
+- (1) With the transcript, students also receive a degree certificate for the Master's degree bearing the same date as the transcript. - (2) The degree certificate is signed by the Dean of the faculty in which the student is enrolled and the Chair of the responsible Board of Examiners and is also furnished with the OVGU Magdeburg stamp.